-In support of the US Army Corps of Engineers’ Harbor Navigation Environmental Impact Statement (EIS), the Port Authority retained Mott MacDonald to characterize existing environmental conditions at the upland portion of six port sites in New York and New Jersey:
+In support of the US Army Corps of Engineers’ Harbor Navigation Environmental Impact Statement (EIS), the Port Authority of New York and New Jersey needed to characterize existing environmental conditions at the upland portion of six port sites in New York and New Jersey:

 - Port Newark/Elizabeth Marine Terminal

 - Howland Hook Marine Terminal